AbelTensay/Buying-selling-house/README.md

 JDBC driver for MySQL added to your project's classpath.

 Database Setup:
-First Create a Database Called "Bas" then import the bas.sql into the database
+First Create a Database Called "Bas (1)" then import the bas.sql into the database

 Running the Application: